-Physical restraint will only be used as a last resort and as a method of restraint.
+Physical restraint will only be used as a last resort and as a method of restraint, to ensure safety.
 Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary.
 The situations in which physical restraint may be appropriate are detailed in the Physical Intervention Policy.
 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.

-After an instance of physical intervention, the child will be immediately taken to the Headteacher or the Deputy Headteacher, and the child's parent will be contacted.
+After an instance of physical intervention, the incident will be reported immediately to the Headteacher or the Deputy Headteacher, and the child's parent will be contacted.
+A 'Use of Reasonable Force Form', must be completed and a copy provided to the parents following the contact made by an SLT member.
 Where appropriate, the Headteacher may decide to temporarily remove the child from the school via a suspension, in line with the DfE's guidance on 'Suspension and Permanent Exclusion'.
-Where suspension is carried out, the child's parent will be asked to collect the child and take them home for the rest of the day - children will not be sent home without the school contacting their parent.
+Where suspension is carried out, the child's parent will be asked to collect the child and take them home for a set duration.
+Children will not be sent home without the school contacting their parent.